 The way users are sharing too much about their personal life and everything they do, it’s exposing them to predators serving every possible information.

-Social media addiction stats (and they are life-threatening)
+Social media addiction statistics and facts (and they are life-threatening)

 - 94% of mobile phone and smart device owners are on social media platforms.
 Crazy, right?